otlichnyy/sls-node-ts-template/README.md

 -   **Jest Testing:** Write and run tests with Jest to ensure the reliability of your serverless functions.
 -   **Serverless Plugins:** Leverage useful Serverless plugins like `serverless-dotenv-plugin`, `serverless-esbuild`, `serverless-lift`, and `serverless-offline`.
 -   **Deployment-ready:** A template ready for production deployment on AWS Lambda.
+-   **Dynamodb-local** This support DyanamoDB local Developement
+-   **Proper Global Error Handling**: Express's global error handling with error stacks on developement and production envs (make sure to add `NODE_ENV=developement` to see error stacks in response)

 ## 🛠️ Prerequisites